-- Fusible 100A links are connected into the battery harnesses to protect the batteries and wiring. - A 15A fusible link for auxiliary power, (when fitted).
+- Fusible 100A links are connected into the battery harnesses to protect the batteries and wiring. - A 15A fusible link.
+(When Quickie Direct Actuator Control Box is fitted or other modules requiring auxiliary power).
+This is located behind the front shroud.